A series of etchings

 This project was started in April 2021, intended as a small etching cycle.
 However, with the sea being a recurring theme in my work, I've decided to leave this series open ended for now.
 The etchings show various memories, associations and impressions of the sea that shaped my relationship with it.
 It is a very personal project that tells its own stories instead of illustrating another one, and it also includes more technical experiments and challenges.

-The etchings will be released in groups and come in limited editions of 60 each.
+The etchings are released in groups and come in limited editions of 60 each.
 If you don't want to miss out when the time is here, consider subscribing to my mailing list.

 All hands on deck